scriptogre/hypercore/design/06-forms.md

 # Form Handling

-HyperProse uses FastAPI-style dependency injection for form handling.
+Hyper uses FastAPI-style dependency injection for form handling.
 Use `Form()` with type hints to automatically extract form fields.

 ---